vaginessa/dns-wiki/TCP-security.md

 <code>Terredo</code> - This is an transition technology that gives full IPv4 connectivity for IPv6-capable hosts which are on the IPv4 Internet but which have no direct native connection to an Ipv6 network.
 Compared to other similar protocols it's distinguishing feature is that it is able to perform it's function even from behind network address translation (NAT) devices such as home routers.
 Teredo client IPv6 addressees start with the Teredo prefix 2001:0::/32.
 The Teredo IPv6 address contains IPv4 server address, obfuscated UDP port number occupying different bit position.
 This helps Teredo traverse NAT routers.

 <code>Transport Relay Translator</code> - This is another IPv4-IPv6 translation mechanism working on the transport layer.
-A TRT system is installed between IPv6-only hosts and IPv4 hosts and it translates TCP, UDP/IPv6 to TCP,UDP/IPv4 and vice versa.
+A TRT system is installed between IPv6-only hosts and IPv4 hosts and it translates TCP, UDP/IPv6 to TCP, UDP/IPv4 and vice versa.
 A dummy address prefix of C6::/64 is proposed in RFC 3142 for use in the TRT system.
 The addresses contain embedded IPv4 address in the last 32 bits.

 <code>Unique Local Unicast</code> - These are analogues to private IPv4 address ranges described in RFC 1918.
 These address prefix is FC00::/7 and the addresses starts with FD00 since the 8th bit or the 'L' bit is always 1 in these addresses (RFC 4193).
 The algorithmically-derived 48-bit 'Global ID' in bits 9 through 48 is what gives 'uniqueness' to the addresses for a particular site.